-Twenty-five borings will be installed during Phase 1 of the RI at sixteen locations (GPEC-SB203 through GPEC-SB217) using resonant sonic (sonic) drilling methods as described below.
-Borings installed in locations GPEC-SB212 through GPEC-SB217 will be completed as monitoring well clusters (deep, intermediate, shallow).
+Borings installed in locations GPEC-SB217 through GPEC-SB222 will be completed as monitoring well clusters (deep, intermediate, shallow).
 In such a case only the deepest boring will be logged continuously in accordance with the FSP.
-The monitoring well program is further described in Section 3.3.5.
+The monitoring well program is further described in Section 3.2.5.
 Soil boring and monitoring well locations are shown in Plate 3.
-Table 2 provides a sample description, rationale, and analysis.
+Table 1 provides sample description, rationale, and analysis for each boring.

-All exploratory soil borings will be advanced to at least EL-60 ft (approximately 70 ft bgs in Areas 1 and 2), which is below the initial zone of NAPL-saturated sediment observed near the bulkhead.
-One of the monitoring well clusters will be installed in the northwest area of the Site that is approximately 50 ft higher in elevation.
-The deepest boring in the cluster will be installed to approximately 150 ft bgs to target the formation containing NAPL-saturated soil observed near the bulkhead.
+The soil borings will be advanced to at least El.-60 (approximately 70 ft bgs in Areas 1 and 2), which is below the initial zone of NAPL-saturated sediment observed near the bulkhead, subject to limitations described above.
+Two of the monitoring well clusters will be installed in the northwest area of the Site that is approximately 50 ft higher in elevation.
+The deepest boring in the cluster will be installed to approximately El. -100 to target the deep groundwater zone.